sadasant/sadasant/source/2012-09-07-new-sadasant.md

 You have to dress accordingly to the environment,
 I mean, your impression is a way of expression, what are you expecting to say?
+(Says the guy that almost always wears black).

 I needed a site to express my self constantly and fluently.